maxio-com/ab-golang-sdk/doc/controllers/invoices.md

 # Issue Invoice

-This endpoint allows you to issue an invoice that is in "pending" status.
+This endpoint allows you to issue an invoice that is in "pending" or "draft" status.
 For example, you can issue an invoice that was created when allocating new quantity on a component and using "accrue charges" option.

 You cannot issue a pending child invoice that was created for a member subscription in a group.